ekatzenstein/create-react-app-fullstack/README.md

 ```
 create db <my-app>
 ```
-After creating your database, initialize a create-react-app with the same name:
+After creating your database, initialize a create-react-app with the same name (the name match is default functionality, overriding this is straightforward):

 ```
 create-react-app <my-app>